Author: Jean-Loup Samaan Posted February 12, 2013

 Since 2006, the Israeli military has been trained to conduct a quick, full-scale operation to decapitate the Lebanese movement by targeting its infrastructure in the south and its nerve centers in the suburbs of Beirut.
 Along these lines, there have been speculations on a so-called “Dahya strategy.”
 Dahya (Arabic for “suburbs”) designates the Shia neighborhoods in south Beirut, where Hezbollah’s headquarters are located and which suffered massive air strikes by the Israeli air force during the 2006 war.
 Speculations on this “Dahya strategy” derive largely from a 2008 interview with Gen. Gadi Eizenkot, who declared that if a new war with Hezbollah was to erupt, “what happened in the Dahya quarter in Beirut in 2006 will happen in every village from which Israel is fired on.
 We will apply disproportionate force on it and cause great damage and destruction there.”
 This statement surely aimed at conveying the new resolve of Israel vis-à-vis Hezbollah.
 Although there has been no official endorsement of a “Dahya strategy,” the fact that Eizenkot has recently been appointed Deputy Chief of Staff is a clear indication that these comments reflect a dominant view within the IDF.

-On the other side, Hezbollah’s own military posture has also substantially shifted, dating back to the mid-90s from a strategy that focused on suicide attacks against IDF’s convoys to one centered on rockets and missiles targeting forces and cities in northern Israel.
-In that perspective, the 2006 war was the very illustration of this strategic maturation.
+On the other side, Hezbollah’s own military posture has also substantially shifted in the last decade from a strategy that focused on suicide attacks against IDF’s convoys to one centered on rockets and missiles targeting forces and cities in northern Israel.
 Estimates on this arsenal vary widely from 40,000 to 80,000 rockets and it is also believed that Hezbollah acquired 4,000 short- to mid-range missiles through Syria.
 In particular, there have been repeated allegations in the last years of Syria transferring Scud-D ballistic missiles (able to strike up to 700 km [about 435 miles]).

 But how did Hezbollah exactly react to the Israeli “Dahya strategy”?
 By using the very same language.
 In numerous occasions, Hassan Nasrallah detailed his vision of the Party’s arsenal as a deterrent.
 One of the best-selling DVDs of Nasrallah’s speech these days in Lebanon is the so-called Khitaab al radaa’ (Speech of the deterrence).
 In this one-hour speech, Nasrallah talks directly to the IDF saying, “If you destroy a Dahya building, we will destroy buildings in Tel Aviv!
 If you target Beirut’s Rafik Hariri International Airport, we will strike Tel Aviv’s Ben Gurion International Airport!”